Sewing Inspiration: How to Reignite the Creative Spark

 We all do it!
 We jump on social media and scroll through all the pretty pictures and our mojo sinks further into the abyss.
-Comparison is the thief of joy people!
+Comparison is the thief of joy, people!
+Reigniting your imagination has nothing to do with what others are doing.
 Comparing our creative journey to someone else's serves us no purpose, and we need to stop doing it...today!

 Being creative should be fun, rewarding and an opportunity to build our skills and express our ideas, and there's no timeframe on that...it’s our journey.

 Having all the latest tools and supplies or a huge personal crafting space does not make us more creative.
 Sure they're fun to have but sewing is not an elitist sport - pioneer women stitched clothing scraps and feed sacks together by candlelight, and their quilts are still admired in museums today.

 Social media brings crafting communities together but it's unhealthy if it makes us feel like underachievers.
 When your mojo is low, switch off for a few days and you won’t be influenced by what everyone else is doing.
 Don't fall victim to the pressures of social media.
 Be the boss of your creativity and steer it in your own direction.
 You've got this!

 If your mojo is off on its own little vacation, it’s time to reconnect with the things that make you feel creative.
 Inspiration can come from anywhere and when you ground yourself with your surroundings your eyes, ears and creative soul will awaken and bloom.